smartcontractkit/documentation/docs/Using Randomness/vrf-security-considerations.md

 Consider the example of a contract that mints a random NFT in response to a users' actions.

 The contract should:

-1. record whatever actions of the user may affect the generated NFT
+1. Record whatever actions of the user may affect the generated NFT.
-1. __stop accepting further user actions that may affect the generated NFT__ and issue a randomness request
+1. __Stop accepting further user actions that might affect the generated NFT__ and issue a randomness request.
-1. on randomness fulfillment, mint the NFT
+1. On randomness fulfillment, mint the NFT.

 Generally speaking, whenever an outcome in your contract depends on some user-supplied inputs and randomness, the contract should not accept any additional user-supplied inputs once the randomness request has been issued.